gbgabiola/notes/quotes.md

-> "Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand."  - Martin Fowler, 2008

-> "Don't let the success of others discourage you.
-Let it inspire you." - Unknown

-> "Change your life today.
-Don't gamble on the future, act now, without delay." - Simone de Beauvoir

-> "One person's 'paranoia' is another person's 'engineering redundancy.'" - Marcus J. Ranum

-> "A great lathe operator commands several times the wage of an average lathe operator, but a great writer of software code is worth 10,000 times the price of an average software writer." - Bill Gates

 > "Go forth and make awesomeness." - Unknown

-> "Courage is like a muscle.
-We strengthen it by use." - Ruth Gordon

-> "The only limit to our realization of tomorrow, will be our doubts of today." - Franklin D. Roosevelt

 > "Whenever you see a successful business, someone once made a courageous decision." - Peter Drucker